kiaka-obsidian/personal-vault/Wedding/Wedding Routine Notes.md

 Ends on after box & basic with step around

 ## Tornado into Lift

-Twist out like a high first
-ML let go keeping contact with RH/LL
-Prepare forward
+Starts on waltz side to side
+Twiset out into columbian
+(one behind, to side)

+Throw Sarah out keeping hold of right to left hand

 Double anti clock wise turn
-Sarah - extend on "chasing"

 Side turn lift thing
 ONLY ONE/1/5 OF A TURN

-Change of places down chris left side (if we finish correct direction on exit just pause) end Chris facing bar
+Change of places down chris left side (if we finish correct direction on exit (bar) just pause)

+end Chris facing bar
 Manspin catapult, collect left & Double handed
 Caress into lean dip (sarah dont step back)
-## Moves to have somewhere
-Doubled handed shoulder turnout